DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Act III Summary.md

 * **Neyavr 14 (New Moon).** The players infiltrate Castle Ravenloft at dusk, then escape through the teleportation brazier in [[Arc P - Ravenloft Heist]] (🔶).
 * **Neyavr 15.** The players light the beacon of Argynvostholt in [[Arc M - The Dragon's Manor]] and defeat the werewolf Kiril Stoyanovich in [[Arc L - The Den of Wolves]].

-Alternately, particularly swift players might take the following path through Act II instead:
+Alternately, particularly swift players might take the following path through Act III instead:

 * **Neyavr 9.** The players receive Urwin Martikov's request to complete [[Arc J - The Stolen Gem]] (🔶), then investigate Argynvostholt in [[Arc M - The Dragon's Manor]].
 * **Neyavr 10.** The players travel to the Wizard of Wines winery and defeat the druids of the Forest Folk there in [[Arc J - The Stolen Gem]].